juhawilppu/siikli/README.md

 Siikli is a simple ERP built for the realities of Finnish agriculture.
 In daily production use since 2017, it has processed more than €10M in invoices — simply, reliably, and without unnecessary complexity.

 Rebuilt in 2025 with a modern stack.
+The rewrite reached a production-ready state, but I discontinued it after failing to acquire new customers.
+The original 2017 version remains in active use and has processed over €13M in invoices to date.
+This repository now serves as a technical showcase of how I would build Siikli today: clear architecture, tests, modern tooling, and maintainable cloud infrastructure.

 ![Siikli onboarding view screenshot](docs/screenshots/onboarding.png)
 <small>Onboarding workflow to get users started.</small>